Robust non-computability of dynamical systems and computability of robust dynamical systems: Proof of Theorem B -- robust non-computability in the discrete-time case

-We will make use of an example presented in \cite{GZ15}.
-In \cite{GZ15} an analytic and computable function $f: \mathbb{R}^3 \to \mathbb{R}^3$ is explicitly constructed with the following properties: \begin{itemize} \item[(a)] the restriction, $f_{M}: \mathbb{N}^3 \to \mathbb{N}^3$, of $f$ on $\mathbb{N}^3$ is the transition function of a universal Turing machine $M$, where each configuration of $M$ is coded as an element of $\mathbb{N}^3$ (see \cite{GZ15} for an exact description of the coding).
+\begin{propC}[\cite{GZ15}] There is an analytic and computable function $f: \mathbb{R}^3 \to \mathbb{R}^3$ with the following properties: \begin{enumerate}[(a)] \item the restriction, $f_{M}: \mathbb{N}^3 \to \mathbb{N}^3$, of $f$ on $\mathbb{N}^3$ is the transition function of a one-tape universal Turing machine $M$, where each configuration of $M$ is coded as an element of $\mathbb{N}^3$ (see below for an exact description of the coding).
 Without loss of generality, $M$ can be assumed to have just one halting configuration; e.g. just before ending, clear the tape and go to a unique halting state; thus the halting configuration $s\in\mathbb{N}^3$ is unique.
-We also assume that $f_M$ is defined over $s$ and that $f(s)=s$. \item[(b)] the halting configuration $s$ of $M$ is a computable sink of the discrete-time evolution of $f$. \item[(c)] the basin of attraction of $s$ is non-computable. \item[(d)] there exists a constant $\lambda \in (0, 1)$ such that if $x_0$ is a configuration of $M$, then for any $x\in \mathbb{R}^3$,
+We also assume that $f_M$ is defined over $s$ and that $f(s)=s$. \item the halting configuration $s$ of $M$ is a computable sink of the discrete-time evolution of $f$. \item the basin of attraction of $s$ is non-computable. \item there exists a constant $\lambda \in (0, 1)$ such that if $x_0$ is a configuration of $M$, then for any $x\in \mathbb{R}^3$,